lblod/app-lpdc-digitaal-loket/README.md

     KEY: "foo-bar
 ```

 This will need to be set in the consuming stack too.
-See [delta-producer-publication-graph-maintainer](https://github.com/lblod/delta-producer-publication-graph-maintainer) for more informmation on the implications.
+See [delta-producer-publication-graph-maintainer](https://github.com/lblod/delta-producer-publication-graph-maintainer) for more information on the implications.

 ### Upgrading your setup